-You will submit an 8-10-page final campaign document and present your campaigns to the client (either in person or via a recorded presentation) with a separate set of slides.
+You will create a detailed written final campaign document (to be submitted to me), a condensed version (to be submitted to the client), and a recorded presentation video (7-10 minutes - submitted to us both).
 Your final campaign must address your client's objectives, be easy to execute, feasible and guided by your research.
-I will instruct and direct you through the process, but it will be up to each group to seek me out for extra guidance.
+I will instruct and direct you through the process, but you can expect to spend a lot of time outside of class working on this with your group.